umf-iti-200/umf-iti-200.github.io/data/posts/aws-ec2.md

 <img src="https://user-images.githubusercontent.com/114015/224569912-1e6a7300-50f8-4c5c-a144-4745f2a866c9.png">

 Go back to your browser and refresh the website.
 Guess what?
 Now you should be able to see your server running!
+If you don't see the page running, change it from "https" to "http".

 <img src="https://user-images.githubusercontent.com/114015/224570097-9bdd6898-f751-44d7-8a20-7564006c8ba9.png">